 • Lokal Fishtown is a 6-unit boutique hotel with a focus on invisible service with apartment-style suites offering guests an authentic Philadelphia experience and an escape that feels like home, opening fall 2018.

-• The Four Seasons Hotel Philadelphia at the Comcast Technology Center is coming online in fall 2018 with sweeping views of the city atop the brand new state-of-the-art Comcast Technology Center skyscraper.
-Located on the 48th to 60th floors of what will become the tallest building in Philadelphia at 1121 feet (342 meters), the hotel will have 219 modern guest rooms, 38 suites, extensive corporate meeting facilities and event spaces, an infinity pool, a restaurant and lounge on the top floor with 360 views of the city, and a ground floor restaurant.
+• The Four Seasons Hotel Philadelphia at the Comcast Technology Center is coming online in spring 2019 with sweeping views of the city atop the brand new state-of-the-art Comcast Technology Center skyscraper.
+Located on the 48th to 60th floors of what will become the tallest building in Philadelphia at 1,121 feet (342 meters), the hotel will have 219 modern guest rooms – including 39 suites – extensive corporate meeting facilities and event spaces, an infinity pool, a restaurant and lounge on the top floor with 360 views of the city, and a ground floor restaurant.

-• Mainstay/Ascend Hotel will open in 2019 in Philadelphia’s Chinatown with 118 rooms, just steps from the Pennsylvania Convention Center.
+• Mainstay/Ascend Hotel will open in early 2019 in Philadelphia’s Chinatown with 119 rooms, just steps from the Pennsylvania Convention Center at 917 Arch Street.

 • Pod Philly Hotel, Philadelphia’s first micro-hotel, comes online in 2019.
 The 11-story 100,000 square feet hotel features 252 rooms averaging 170 square feet.
 Rooms include space-efficient queen and bunk bed rooms, barn doors, built-in storage and high-tech amenities that allow guests to stream their own media.
 Hotel will have a first floor restaurant and coffee bar, and a retractable greenhouse-styled rooftop bar with panoramic views of the city, 31 South 19th Street.